Colledev/CRUD-USERS/README.md

 # SpeedMeal App

-This is a project focusing on meal ordering and meals selling for stores.
-The main functionality is to allow users order meals and for stores to manage their restaurant and sales.
+This is a project focusing on oAuth and Profile edit.

 ## Features

-- **User Authentication**: Users can register, log in, and manage their accounts.
+- **User Authentication**: Users can register, log in, using oAuth security.
-- **Meal Ordering**: Customers can place meal orders from registered restaurants.
-- **Product Management**: Stores can add, edit, and remove products available for sale.
-- **Order Management**: Stores can view and manage received orders.
-- **Payments**: Integration with payment methods for transaction processing.

 ## Technologies Used